Peter Attia's Longevity Protocols: What He Tests & What It Costs

 Protocol #3: Zone 2 Training + VO2 Max Testing

-Attia returns to Zone 2 cardio constantly — it's the foundation of his exercise prescription.
-He also cares about VO2 max more than almost any other longevity biomarker.
-His data: people in the top 2% of VO2 max for their age have roughly a 5x lower mortality risk than people in the bottom 25%.
+Attia returns to Zone 2 constantly — it's the foundation.
+VO2 max matters most to him.
+His data: top 2% VO2 max for your age has roughly 5x lower mortality risk than bottom 25%.

 Search VO2 max testing in Austin →